thomascrenshaw/foxypress/readme.txt

 == Changelog ==

+= 0.4.3.6 =
+* Feature: Manage Categories page now supports hierarchy via subcategories.
+When listing products via the category shortcode, products within subcategories will be listed as well.
+* Update: Import/Export now will import and export category data, including category hierarchy.
+Categories that already exist will not be overwritten or duplicated.
+Products will automatically be assigned to the new or existing categories as appropriate.
+* Update: CSS optimizations on the Import/Export page.
+* Bugfix: Product options will now be properly displayed in the Packing Slip when multiple items with options are purchased.
+Previously only the first product would have options displayed.
+* Bugfix: If product option is sold past available quantity due to simultaneous purchases, option will be displayed as sold out instead of perpetually available.
+* Bugfix: Inventory import is now compatible with the new product image management.
+Previously image imports would not be attached to the posts since the 0.4.3.2 FoxyPress update.

+= 0.4.3.5 =
+* Feature: Import Preview allows you to view products to be imported before they're added to the product list

 = 0.4.3.4 =
 * Feature: Related Items can be assigned to each product and displayed via the related items shortcode (see FoxyPress dialog button in WYSIWYG editor) or the foxypress_GetRelatedItems PHP helper function
 * Feature: Attaching digital downloads to a product is now done with the Wordpress 3.5 Media Manager instead of Uploadify